-Session Three: Monday, January 30, 2023
+Session Three: Monday, February 5, 2024

 Misconceptions and Discrimination: People with disabilities face many barriers in the community and in health care.
-We will discuss common misconceptions about disability, ableism, medical ethics, and social injustices faced by people with disabilities.
+We will discuss common misconceptions related to disability, ableism, medical ethics, and social injustices faced by people with disabilities.

-Session Four: Monday, February 6, 2023
+Session Four: Monday, February 19, 2024

-Healthcare Disparities: People with disabilities experience significant health disparities in outcomes and access to care, and many patients have traumatic interactions with the healthcare system.
-We will discuss health and healthcare disparities, medical trauma, and trauma-informed care as they relate to patients with disabilities.
+Healthcare Disparities: People with disabilities experience significant health disparities in both outcomes and access to care, and many patients have traumatic interactions with the healthcare system.
+We will discuss health and healthcare disparities, medical trauma, and trauma-informed care related to patients with disabilities.

-Session Five: Tuesday, February 14, 2023
+Session Five: Monday, February 26, 2024